 Mental Health Conditions Increase at Disconcerting Rates During Pandemic

-Substance abuse and addiction are on the rise.
-The number of U.S. workers flagging positive for addiction has doubled since February 2020.
+Substance abuse and addiction are also on the rise, particularly among U.S. workers age 60 and older.
 For those who struggle with addiction, COVID-19 has produced the perfect storm of dangerous conditions.
 Stress and anxiety, combined with isolation and an interruption of healthy coping strategies, together have created a trigger-rich environment for overuse and relapse.

 Additionally, working Americans have not been able to rely on their usual strategies or methods to cope with temptations, such as in-person support groups, exercise clubs or even accountability networks like friends and co-workers.
 Working from home week after week, unsupervised and loosely managed, people have more opportunities to overindulge.
 These factors make recovering addicts and other substance abusers extremely vulnerable to problematic substance use.